-With more than USD 5.4 billion of impact capital deployed to date, India is the largest and most active impact investing market in the region (see Figure 1), benefiting from a broad range of investor and entrepreneur experience with impact investing.
+India is the largest and most active impact investing market in the region (see Figure 1), benefiting from a broad range of investor and entrepreneur experience with impact investing.
+To date development finance institutions (DFIs) have deployed USD 5 billion while other impact investors have deployed USD 437 million.
 However, there is still room for growth in several areas, such as the development and use of a wider range of instruments, gap filling in early-stage investing, and the development of strategic and consistent impact measurement practices.